Oiubrab/byinheritance/readme_current.md

 ## Branch

-This is the main trunk and is currently being developed to work with stock market data so that data can be fed in and the system will learn to develop investment strategies that will maximise cash flow.
+This is the main trunk and is currently being developed to work with stock market data so that data can be fed in and the system will learn to develop investment strategies that will maximise 2nd derivitive cash flow.

 **Note:** Setting it to maximise total cash is not the way to go as the network will eventually learn to lock the user out of the account